 Before you prepare the leche flan, prepare the llaneras first.
 Pour 2 tablespoons of sugar in each llaneras.
 Just 2 tablespoons, no more, no less.
 White sugar is commonly used in here but sometimes I used a mix of 1 tablespoon white sugar and 1 tablespoon brown sugar for extra caramel taste.
 Caramelize the sugar by heating the llaneras on top of the stove.
 There is no need to add water since the sugar will liquefy.
 Once the sugar is melting, swirl the llaneras gently to melt the other sugar particles.
 Do not overcook it because the sugar will burn and will produce a burnt and bitter taste.

-Let’s start with the leche flan mixture.
+Let’s start with the mixture mixture.
 Crack the eggs and separate the egg yolks and the egg whites.
 Only the egg yolks will be used in this recipe but do not throw the egg whites as you can use them in other recipes.
-Leche flan made with pure egg yolk is better since it is tender, pleasantly sweet and flavorful and has a more attractive golden yellow brown color unlike the leche flan made from whole eggs which is stiffer, pleasantly sweet but less flavorful and has a lighter golden brown color.
+Leche flan made with pure egg yolk is better since it is tender, pleasantly sweet and flavorful and has a more attractive golden yellow brown color unlike the one made from whole eggs which is stiffer, pleasantly sweet but less flavorful and has a lighter golden brown color.

 After 30 minutes of steaming, let it inside the steamer for another 20 minutes.
 The residual heat from the steam will cook through the leche flan.
 After 20 minutes, remove the leche flans from the steamer.
 To check the softness of the leche flan, do the toothpick test.
-If it came out clean, then the leche flan is cooked.
-Do not over steam your leche flan as it may produce a hard gel-like consistency instead of a soft one.
+If it came out clean, then it is is cooked.
+Do not over steam. as it may produce a hard gel-like consistency instead of a soft one.

 10 egg yolks